A Personal Note From Dr. Sultan

 Therefore, I want to share my views

 We are all well familiar with the traditional approach that treats your symptoms with drugs.
-Use of antihistamines, painkillers, wheezing medicines, anti-inflammatory drugs, anti-hypertensives, nerve pills, etc. are all examples of treating symptoms.
+Drugs, simply feed the cause.
 Remember, a headache is not an aspirin-deficiency state.
 As an environmental physician, this is my most important belief: Diseases do not happen from lack of drugs in the body.
-Therefore, for a better relief, you have to find the cause and itreat it.
+Therefore, for a better relief, you must find the cause.

 I believe that:

-- Most people can get well by finding the cause and treating the cause.
+- Most people can get well by treating the cause.
+Read these patients who opted to treat the cause.

-- With the current knowledge we have at hand, it is possible, in most instances, to find the cause and treat the cause effectively.
+- With the current knowledge we have at hand, it is possible, in most instances, to treat the cause and get people well.

-- This may mean mean that by treating the cause, you can get rid of your symptoms, get rid of your medicines and eventually get rid of the physician
+- This usually means that by treating the cause, you can get rid of your symptoms, get rid of your medicines and eventually get rid of the physician.
+This is how you save money and reclaim your health!
+If your current treatment is not doing that, you probably need to change direction

-- What is the cause: Usually the cause is in the patient’s environment, i.e., things inhaled, food eaten, and the substances one comes in contact with.
+- What is the cause?
+It is usually in the patient’s environment, i.e., things you inhale, foods you eat and substances you encounter.
 Other causes are nutritional, toxic, and endocrine in nature.

 That is my core belief.
 What is yours?